 NBN Co released wholesale pricing guidelines in December 2010, updated in December 2011.
 The pricing has multiple components, including the wholesale price to connect an individual subscriber.
-This connection price starts at $24 per month, the figure was widely reported.
-However the other pricing components were not widely discussed.
+This connection price starts at $24 per month, however there are additional pricing components.
 This report outlines the NBNCo pricing model, showing how these additional components affect the total wholesale price for NBN services.

 NBNCo sells wholesale services only.
 These are purchased by “Access Seekers”, who then offer retail services to individual subscribers.
 A key NBN feature is uniform wholesale pricing for all Access Seekers, to foster a competitive retail broadband market.
 In particular, NBNCo provides no discounts for volume, all Access Seekers (and hence retailers) pay the same rate for wholesale NBN services.

 This report outlines pricing for “standard” broadband service components, prices for Committed Information Rate services (i.e. bandwidth guarantees) and multicast (e.g. for Pay TV) are not considered.

 Each subscriber needs an “Access Virtual Circuit” (AVC), which identifies their traffic within the NBN.
 Access Seekers generally purchase one AVC per subscriber, the AVC is the first component of the wholesale cost.